Zone-642-Team/zone-642-front/README.md

-# space-rocks-front
+# Zone 642 Frontend
-Frontend repository for the "space rocks!" nft project
+Frontend repository for the "Zone 642" nft project.